 For me, looking across the valley was also an encouraging reminder of how far I’d come: I’d just hiked up from the terraced campsite you see towards the bottom right of the photo.
 I kept stopping to take photos during the hike and it was definitely because I needed to take a breather fairly often, haha.
 But it was also because I was in the Andes on a centuries-old path from a lost civilisation and wanted to savour the experience and the surroundings.
 The super-fast hikers powering past me may have been missing glorious little sights like this (or that’s what I tell myself, anyway).

-Another of my favourite Inca ruins, Phuyupatamarca, is known as the ‘Town Above the Clouds’, and is one of the best-preserved Inca sites.
+Another of my favourite Inca ruins, Phuyupatamarca (or Phuyupatamarka), is known as the ‘Town Above the Clouds’, and is one of the best-preserved Inca sites.
 You will see Phuyupatamarca approximately 5 km after Runkuraqay, and after having walked along an exciting stretch of the trail through the mysterious cloud forest.

 It is an interesting site, with a settlement above the terraces which includes ritual baths, a temple and an irrigation system.